Through The Fibro Fog

 Step 2

 Add the onion and spices.
-Drizzle olive oil into a large soup pot and fry the onion, celery, bay leaf and dried spices on a low to medium heat until the onion has softened.
+Drizzle olive oil into a large soup pot and saute the onion, celery, bay leaf and dried spices on a low to medium heat until the onion has softened.
 Add in the garlic, and cook for a few minutes (be careful not to let it burn!) (image 2).

 vegetables and a bay leaf in a large pot on a stove top labelled number three.